dennish737/hamwantools/docs/BuildingThe DB.md

 security, without increasing our management complexity to a point where our network is not maintainable?
-There are certain items that we want to keep common network wide, such as the Sector SSIDs and passwords, since these will be used by clients, while we may want to supply separate for sites and paths.
+There are certain items that we want to keep common network wide, such as the Sector SSIDs and passwords, since these will be used by clients, while we may want to supply separate keys for sites and paths.
 We also may want to separate information by service, such as SNMP.
-Because of this we have designed the database to accept security information for organization, site, path and snmp service, with the rule that lowest level security parameters tak presence.
+Because of this we have designed the database to have security tables for client security, ptp security, and system services security.
+Each table allows entries for all sites/paths, or specific site/paths.

 By leaving the 'site' or 'path' number blank, defines a default set of keys that are applied network wide.
-If a site or path id is provided, then the site keys will override the default keys.
+If a site or path id is provided, then the site keys will override the network wide default keys.

  1) open the ./queries/add_service_keys.sql in DB Browser Execute SQL window
  2) Edit the key_val values for your organization
  3) Click the run button

+In our add_service_keys.sql example for each table.

 ### Add Global Parameters
 General parameters can be applied to the network or site level of the network.
 These parameters